-- Cape Perpetua Visitor Center will remain closed until further notice; however, the Visitor Center parking lot and restrooms have reopened.
-The Center will not be doing any of its regular interpretive programming (guided hikes, etc.), including trail roving, at least for the time being.
+- Cape Perpetua Visitor Center (MP 166) and the information window at Devil’s Churn (MP 166.5) will remain closed until further notice; however, their parking lots and restrooms are open during daylight hours.
+The Cape Perpetua Visitors Center will not be doing any of its regular interpretive programming (guided hikes, etc.), including trail roving, at least for the time being.

 - The Visitor Center’s parking area is the hub for the scenic area’s trailheads.
 PLEASE NOTE: Stay posted for trails status updates.

 - The Field Ranger program is very much scaled back with only a couple of leads, working mostly virtually.